SKD: Keypoint Detection for Point Clouds using Saliency Estimation: Results

 \subsection{Matching Score Experiments}

-~\figref{fig:precision} illustrates the performance of SKD in comparison to other state-of-the-art methods.
+We evaluated our approach using the matching score metric on both Oxford RobotCar and KITTI datasets.~\figref{fig:precision} illustrates the performance of SKD compared to other state-of-the-art methods.
 The first row shows the percentage of matched keypoints on the Oxford RobotCar dataset using the 3DFeatNet descriptor for all methods.
-The first column is a zoomed-in version of the percentage of points detected within $1\,\text{m}$ distance that is considered relevant for matching.
-The last column shows the precision at $1\,\text{m}$ distance at different number of keypoints --- 128, 256, 512, 1024.
-As all the approaches are learning-based, we took the top $K$ keypoints.
-Thus, ensuring the number of keypoints are identical.
+The first column is a zoomed-in version of the percentage of points detected within \SI{1}{\meter} distance that are considered relevant for matching.
+In the second column we show the full results as presented in~\cite{3dfeatnet}.
+The last column shows the precision at \SI{1}{\meter} distance at different numbers of keypoints --- 128, 256, 512, 1024.
+As all the approaches are learning-based, we took the top $K$ keypoints; this ensures that the number of keypoints are identical.
 The second row presents the results for the full KITTI dataset, with all the methods trained on the Oxford RobotCar dataset.
-We observe that our approach generalizes well without a loss in performance, and outperforming the second best by a significant margin.
-Also, similarly to 3DFeatNet~\cite{3dfeatnet} our approach does not decline significantly in performance when increasing the number of detected keypoints.
+We observe that our approach generalizes well without a loss in performance, and outperforms the second best approach by a significant margin.
+Similarly to 3DFeatNet~\cite{3dfeatnet}, our approach's performance does not decline with the increase of detected keypoints.